Is it possible to overcome test anxiety?

-Get plenty of sleep.
+- Get plenty of sleep.
 Sleep is directly related to academic performance.
 Preteens and teenagers especially need to get regular, solid sleep.
 But adults need a good night's sleep, too, for optimal work performance.

-> - Don't ignore a learning disability.
+- Don't ignore a learning disability.
 Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate — for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
 In many cases, a student diagnosed with a learning disability is entitled to assistance with test taking, such as extra time to complete a test, testing in a less distracting room or having questions read aloud.

-> - See a professional counselor, if necessary.
-Talk therapy (psychotherapy) with a psychologist or other mental health provider can help you work through feelings, thoughts and behaviors that cause or worsen anxiety.
+- See a professional counselor, if necessary.
+Talk therapy (psychotherapy) with a psychologist or other mental health professional can help you work through feelings, thoughts and behaviors that cause or worsen anxiety.
 Ask if your school has counseling services or ask if your employer offers counseling through an employee assistance program.

-> - Test anxiety.
+- Test anxiety.
 Anxiety and Depression Association of America. www.adaa.org/living-with-anxiety/children/test-anxiety.
 Accessed July 28, 2014.